New U.S. tax rules chill 'inversion' deal-making; shares dive

 Analysts and tax lawyers were studying the damage to deals currently in the works and the outlook for future such deals, in which U.S. companies escape high taxes at home by shifting their domiciles abroad.

-Although the new rules will make some deals costlier and others more difficult, fast-food chain Burger King Worldwide Inc BKW.N said it will proceed with its $11.5 billion transaction with Canada's Tim Hortons Inc THI.TO.
+Although the new rules will make some deals costlier and others more difficult, fast-food chain Burger King Worldwide Inc said it will proceed with its $11.5 billion (7 billion pounds) transaction with Canada's Tim Hortons Inc.

 "This deal has always been driven by long-term growth and not by tax benefits," the two companies said in a statement.